-Val sat on the leather sofa in the hotel bar.
+Val sat on the banquette in the hotel bar.
 She watched as other people got drinks and settled in pairs or groups of four.
 Most tapped on their phones.

 It seemed crazy – ignoring each other for the sake of messages to other people.